CodeCoR: An LLM-Based Self-Reflective Multi-Agent Framework for Code Generation

 \subsection{Pruning Methods}

 Traditional multi-agent frameworks guide LLMs with different prompts to analyze programming tasks, generate code, test with generated test cases, and repair tested bugs in a sequential workflow.
 However, the workflow is not robust as the code generation depends on the performance of each agent.
-Consequently, the workflow of CodeCoR is designed to be self-reflective by employing pruning methods and ranking the generated code.
+Consequently, CodeCoR realizes self-reflection through pruning methods that check intermediate outputs at different stages before they affect downstream agents, thereby reducing error propagation across the sequential workflow.
 Figure \ref{fig:pruning} illustrates the pruning process of the CodeCoR framework, detailing the interactions and functionalities of its components.
+Recently, Wang et al.~\citep{Wang_2025} showed that LLMs can be used as auxiliary evaluators for software engineering tasks.
+In CodeCoR, LLM-based evaluation is used only as a lightweight heuristic filter for intermediate outputs, rather than as the final correctness oracle.
+Final code correctness is still evaluated using execution-based benchmark tests.
+Unlike prior works that rely on fixed metrics or test execution alone, CodeCoR introduces \textbf{pruning prompts} that explicitly guide LLMs to assess the quality of candidate prompts, test cases, and code snippets, allowing the framework to automatically prune low-quality outputs.
 By pruning the low-quality outputs, CodeCoR enhances the efficiency of the multi-agent framework.
 By ranking the results in the Ranked Code Set, CodeCoR outputs the highest-ranked generated code.
-Figure \ref{fig:pruning_method} shows the prompts used by agents and the workflow for pruning the low-quality outputs.

-\textbf{Prompt Pruning.} After the Prompt Agent generates a series of CoT prompts for the coding task, it evaluates each prompt’s clarity, relevance, conciseness, and context.
+\uline{\textbf{Prompt Pruning.}} After the Prompt Agent generates a series of CoT prompts for the coding task, it evaluates each prompt’s clarity, relevance, conciseness, and context.
+These criteria are used to check whether a prompt is understandable, task-related, concise, and sufficiently informative.
 An example prompt is shown in Figure \ref{fig:pruning_method}.
-Scores such as [1, 1, 1, 1] are assigned by the Prompt Agent based on specific evaluation criteria.
+Scores for pruning are assigned by the Prompt Agent based on specific evaluation criteria.
 Each 1 or 0 indicates whether a particular criterion is met or not.
-The specific criteria are as follows:
+The specific criteria are as follows: \blackcircle{1} \textbf{Clarity:} whether the prompt or advice is understandable and free from ambiguous instructions. \blackcircle{2} \textbf{Relevance:} whether it focuses on the current task or the observed failure. \blackcircle{3} \textbf{Conciseness:} whether it avoids unnecessary or repetitive content. \blackcircle{4} \textbf{Context:} whether it provides enough information for the downstream agent to continue generation or repair.
+We use binary scores because pruning only decides whether a candidate should be passed to the next stage, rather than producing a fine-grained quality ranking.
+A prompt is retained only when it receives [1, 1, 1, 1].
+We use this all-positive rule because failing any criterion may pass ambiguous, irrelevant, redundant, or insufficient information to the next stage.